Learn Bright

 View POLITICAL PARTIES INTERNET ASSIGNMENT-1.docx from WORLD HIST 132 at Saginaw High School.
 POLITICAL PARTIES INTERNET ASSIGNMENT Name: Click or tap here to enter text.
 Exploring the Political ...
 Exploring the Political Party Websites Using www.democrats.org, answer the following questions for the political party.
 1. What are the first ...

-POLITICAL PARTIES INTERNET ASSIGNMENT Exploring the Political Party Websites Using www.gop.com and www.democrats.org, answer the following questions for each political party.
-1. What are the first images that you see when you visit their site?
-When you first get on the republican website you see the American flag as the background and military promotion.
+POLITICAL PARTIES INTERNET ASSIGNMENT Exploring the Political Party Websites: Using www.gop.com for the Republican Party and www.democrats.org for the Democratic Party, answer the following questions for each political party.
+Party #1 Name: _____ 1.
+What are the first images that you see when you visit their site?
+2.

 a series of statements expressing the party's principles, beliefs, and positions on election issues. national committee. delegates who run party affairs between national conventions.
 Cacus. a meeting held by a political party to choose their party's candidate for president or decide policy.
 Precinct.
 A voting district.